FredrikNM/Fys3150/README.md

 we see orbits in the same plane except for pluto which you will see at the end.
 If you are
 familiar with python there is a link below so you can download it, play the animation,
 and drag the picture around in different angles to see it clearer.
 You could also
-see some plants which we dont see here, Neptune and Uranus.
+see some plants which we dont see here, Neptune and Uranus, and simulate it for a longer period.
 <p align="center">
   <img src="Solar_sys.gif">
 </p>